Georg Bredig: Persecution and exile

 On January 30, 1933 Adolf Hitler and the National Socialist (Nazi) party assumed power, and began to use a variety of laws to enforce their agenda.

 As early as April 7, 1933, the Law for the Restoration of the Professional Civil Service banned Jews and other persons who the Nazis considered unfit to hold office from the German Civil Service and German universities.

 This created large numbers of vacancies: an estimated 26% of chemists and biochemists were driven from posts at German and Austrian universities.

 Required with other professors at German universities to take an oath of allegiance pledging his loyalty to Adolf Hitler, Bredig refused.

 He was forced out of the university in 1933 by the National Socialists, ending his teaching and research activities.
 The "retirement" of Bredig and other senior scientists such as Stefan Goldschmidt and Paul Askenasy left a significant gap in the university's expertise.
 In addition Bredig suffered the loss of his wife, who died in 1933.
 Regardless, he remained in Karlsruhe.

 His son Max Albert Bredig was warned by colleagues and left his job in Berlin in 1937, taking only his books.
 He succeeded in reaching Sweden, England, and eventually the United States, joining Kasimir Fajans at the University of Michigan.
 From the United States, he worked to rescue his father, his sister, her husband, and others.

 In November 1938, during Kristallnacht, most of the male Jewish population of Karlsruhe was arrested and sent to Dachau concentration camp.
 Georg Bredig and his son-in-law Dr. Viktor Homburger were among the 500 Jews arrested.
 They were released after showing proof of their intention to emigrate.

 In 1939 Bredig was persuaded to leave Germany for the Netherlands.
 His long-time friend Ernst Cohen helped him to get an entry permit.
 Ironically, Cohen himself would die in Auschwitz concentration camp.
 Princeton University offered Bredig a pro forma position, enabling him to reach the United States in 1940.
 He was in poor health, and stayed with his son in New York City until he died on April 24, 1944.

 Bredig was concerned that the Nazis would destroy his papers.
-Before leaving, he sent his letters, books, photographs, and scientific notes out of Nazi Germany to the Netherlands where they was kept in safety until the end of World War II.
+Before leaving, he sent his letters, books, photographs, and scientific notes out of Nazi Germany to the Netherlands where they were kept in safety until the end of World War II.
 In 1946 his papers were returned to the Bredig family, who were then in the United States.
 In 2019, the Science History Institute acquired the archival collection.
-It covers the period from the late 19th century to the late 1930s, including the Nazi's rise to power.
+It covers the period from the late 19th century to the late 1930s, including the Nazis' rise to power.